Cross cultural communication

 - explore strategies for effective cross-cultural communication

-- work to finalise assessment three
+- begin assessment three

 Many modes for communication